Visit the 'Grand Sites' and the hidden gems

 • All self catering apartments include provision of linen & cleaning at the end of the week

-• Transport for guided walks & excursions
+• Transport for guided walks and Pic du Midi excursion.

 The Gavarnie Cirque is the jewel in the crown of the Pyrenees, part of the Pyrenees National Park, the Mont Perdu World Heritage Area and a Midi-Pyrenees “Grand Site”.
-Walking into the cirque via the Espugettes Refuge and the spectacular balcony path, even in the height of summer, you’ll cross very few people.
+Walking into the cirque via the Espugettes Refuge and the spectacular balcony path, even in the height of summer, you will cross very few people.
 Those wanting a gentler walk begin at the church and walk along a valley path to the centre of the cirque.
 The Gavarnie waterfall has the highest vertical drop of any in Europe (426m) and the cirque offers some of the most spectacular views in the Pyrenees, whether it is multiple waterfalls and snow covered peaks in spring, or changing autumn colours in October.
-Independent if 2-3P.

 The waterfalls of the Pont d’Espagne are spectacular.
 Depending on the group and the season you might stay low and walk up alongside them all, or start higher and head for the Lac de Gaube and the Refuge des Oulettes for a view onto the north face of the Vignemale, the highest mountain in the French Pyrenees (3298m), and the Oulettes de Gaube.
 A different landscape to that of Gavarnie and Troumouse – filled with pines and granite boulders and water.
 Wonderful scenery all around and your second “Grand Site”.
-Finish the day with a stroll around the pretty town of Cauterets, buy some wonderful organic honey and the cosmetics made with it, and perhaps even spend an hour or two in the thermal baths there.
-Highly recommended… Guided.

 The last walk day is flexible.
 If independent you may choose a walk straight out the door of the hotel from Luz to Barèges on the GR10, or choose one of the many other walks around the valley.
 If guided you will be offered suggestions and the group can decide: perhaps the Bergons summit, the wilder and less-known Bernatoire valley or a walk towards a lake for a swim.
-It could also be an afternoon walk up to the Plateau de Lumière and then on to dinner at the Auberge du Lienz with a torchlight descent after dinner.

 Leave Luz on the SNCF bus and visit Lourdes independently (your fourth Grand Site) before you head onwards.

-Weather conditions, snow conditions early in the season and group members can influence itinerary choices and we will assess these each day when choosing your walk.
+Note: Weather conditions, snow conditions early in the season and group members can influence itinerary choices and we will assess these each day when choosing your walk.

 Wellbeing Package at the Luzéa thermal baths for total relaxation and to ease away any walking aches and pains.